Exciting changes are on the way - stay tuned for RGR's fresh new look!

 • Accurately doing math operations

-Is There a Genetic Component to Dyslexia?
+Is there a Genetic Component to Dyslexia?

 Dyslexia tends to run in families.
 If a parent has dyslexia, there is a higher likelihood that their child may also have dyslexia.